EB-1 Visa Guide: Overview of the 3 EB-1 Categories

 i.
 Overview

 The first category within the EB1 visa is EB1A.
-The EB1A visa is reserved for people that have an extraordinary ability in the sciences, arts, athletics, business, or education.
+The EB1A visa is reserved for people that have an extraordinary ability in the sciences, arts, athletics, business, or education and is one pathway to an eb 1 green card.
 To qualify for an EB1A visa, you must show that you are one of the few who has risen to the top of your field.

 One of the main benefits of the EB1A visa is that it allows for self-petition.
 This means that you do not need a company to sponsor you for an EB1A visa.
 Instead, you can file a petition on your own behalf.